levente-1/GAMBAS/README.md

  ### Training

 Modify "BaseOptions.py" to set directory for preprocessed training data (--data path) and validation data (--val_path).
-Select model that will be used for training by modifying --model (e.g. gambas, cycle_gan, pix2pix) and make sure correct patch size is specified via --patch size.
+Select model that will be used for training by modifying --model (e.g. gambas, cycle_gan, ea_gan) and make sure correct patch size is specified via --patch size.
 Finally, set checkpoint directory (--checkpoints_dir) and project name (--name).

 For standard training script use train.py, however to make sure TensorBoard log is created, use train_TB.py